BatDad7/statecraft-landing/audit/higher-ed-content.md

 DISCUSSION PROMPT

-"How does this event illustrate the concept of Imperial Presidency?"

-ADOPTING DEPARTMENTS INCLUDE:

-## CORE POLICY MODULES

-Structured into four quarters covering critical modern governance challenges.

-### AI Regulation

-Students grapple with emerging issues surrounding artificial intelligence, balancing innovation with safety and regulation.

-### Federal Budget

-Navigate the fiscal policy minefield.
-Students must pass a budget while managing interest groups and reelection pressures.

-### Civil Liberties vs. Security

-Balance the tension between protecting individual rights and ensuring national security in high-stakes scenarios.
+"Discussion: How does 'Summer Session: Global Events' relate to the current news cycle?"

+DEPLOYED IN DEPARTMENTS AT:

-## FROM LECTURE HALL TO FLOOR VOTE.
+## FROM TEXTBOOK TO COMMITTEE FLOOR

-"The 'Period 0' tutorial week was a game changer.
-My students entered the main simulation confident and ready to negotiate."

-Dr. Sarah Miller

-SENIOR LECTURER, AMERICAN POLITICS
+Move beyond theory.
+Give them the roles, the incentives, and the gridlock.

+### Legislative Gridlock

+Students don't just pass bills; they face the filibuster, committee gatekeeping, and the whip count.
+Efficiency is the enemy.

+### Judicial Review

+The Supreme Court player isn't a referee—they shape policy by ruling on the constitutionality of every student-passed act.

+### Public Opinion Tracking

+Real-time polling data forces Representatives to balance their conscience against the 'median voter' in their simulated district.

+## ACADEMIC RIGOR MEETS POLITICAL REALITY.

 "I use the Debrief Presentation as 25% of their grade.
-The insights they share about legislative gridlock are profound."
+The insights they share about the difficulty of coalition building are profound."

 Prof. James Chen

 DEPT. OF POLITICAL SCIENCE, STATE UNIVERSITY

+"It solves the 'Free Rider' problem in group work.
+The simulation incentives force every student to lobby, trade, and vote to survive."

+Dr. Sarah Miller

+SENIOR LECTURER, AMERICAN POLITICS, RESEARCH UNIVERSITY